Time to Change the Narrative on Health After 40

 The trick is making your body work with you, not against you.

-Focus on protein, strength training, and keeping things balanced.
-If you’re looking for health tips for women over 40, strength training and proper nutrition should be at the top of the list.
+When it comes to health tips for women over 40, strength training and proper nutrition should be at the top of the list.

 Myth 3: Exercise has to be intense to work.

-You don’t have to go all out—just keep your body moving in a way that feels good for you.
+You don’t have to go all out.
+Just keep your body moving in a way that feels good for you.

 Myth 4: It’s too late to start healthy habits.